FRA & NEPA

 FRA Environmental Reviews

 The table below lists environmental projects that per NEPA regulations require FRA to pursue an Environmental Assessment (EA) and/or Environmental Impact Statement (EIS).
 These projects represent only a portion of FRA’s environmental documents.
 FRA also completes environmental reviews for non-site-specific projects, such as the use of locomotive horns.

 The table can be sorted by state, status, and NEPA class of action.
 Each project entry links to its dedicated project page, where the project’s NEPA documentation can be located.

 Every attempt has been made to provide correct links and files in accessible formats.
 If you have difficulty accessing an environmental document referenced on FRA’s website or have a question regarding FRA’s NEPA requirements, please contact FRAenvironment@dot.gov.

-* For more information about the NEPA Assignment status in the table, read the NEPA Assignment Letter to State of California.
+* For more information about the NEPA Assignment status in the table, read the State of California approved NEPA Assignment MOU.

 Permitting Dashboard for Federal Infrastructure Projects